jgreshy/kickstarter/README.md

 - What main_categories had the largest overages from their goal?            ##DONE
 - The most popular categories and main categories                           ##DONE
 - The most successful categories and main categories                        ##DONE
-- Percentage of countries, success by country
+- Percentage of countries, success by country                               ##DONE
 - Graph that shows the average timeline of a successful project, compares it to the amount asked for
-- What goal was most successful?
+- What goal was most successful?                                            ##DONE
 - Does the goal affect the success of the campaign?
 - What are the 5 most successful campaigns in terms of USD raised?
 - What are the 5 most successful campaigns in terms of # of backers?